selam1630/Agrolink/README.md

 ### Business Features

-Note: This is a planned project currently in the design and planning phase.
+**Note**: This is a planned project currently in the design and planning phase.

 #### Feature 1: Digital Brokerage Marketplace